tomaslibal/cppToolkit/README.md

 # In the toolkit

-- *Hash Table (chained)* Collisions are stored at the same index as a linked list of values
+- *Hash Table (chained)* Contains a string hashing function.
+Collisions are stored at the same index as a linked list of values.
+Uses the Linked List from the next example.
 - *Linked List (simple)*
 - *Binary search algorithm*
 - *Bit flags operations* set and unset flag bitwise operations, as a header file only implementation